 The example, shown in Figure 1, has an operating area of 400 sq. ft.
 It is required that the system provide a minimum density of 0.2 gpm/sq.ft. for a 10 minute duration.
 The Hydrocarbon fuel requires 3% AFFF foam concentrate.
-The available water supply pressure at the inlet of the eductor is 90 PSI at a flow of 90 gpms.
+The available water supply pressure at the inlet of the eductor is 90 PSI with 90 gpms flowing.